-- "Flow rate" and "Mix flow rate" are volume flows of liquid in μl/s; they correspond to plunger speeds for aspirating, dispensing and mixing. - "Air transport volume": air for transport is aspirated at the end of the aspirate and/or dispense step and automatically dispensed again as an extra volume in the first part of the dispense step. - "Blowout volume": blow-out air is taken up first during aspiration.
-If dispensing will later be done using the "empty tip" dispense mode, the entire volume including blow-out air is dispensed in the dispense step. - "Swap speed" is the speed at which the dispensing head (single channel, CO-RE 96 Probe Head or CO-RE 384 Probe Head) is drawn up out of the liquid. - "Settling time" is the time the dispensing head has to wait in the liquid after aspiration/dispense until it begins to withdraw. - "Over-aspirate volume" is a kind of pre-wetting volume: on aspirating e.g. 20μl of liquid, first more than 20μl is aspirated (20μl + Over-asp. vol.), so as to pre-wet the tip.
-Then this volume is dispensed again immediately (still in the aspirate step). - "Clot retract height": a parameter for recognizing clots which determines how high the dispensing head is allowed to travel up out of the liquid if there is a residual cLLD signal after aspiration.
+- "Flow Rate" and "Mix Flow Rate" are volume flows of liquid in μl/s; they correspond to plunger speeds for aspirating, dispensing and mixing. - "Air Transport Volume": air for transport is aspirated at the end of the aspirate and/or dispense step and automatically dispensed again as an extra volume in the first part of the dispense step. - "Blowout Volume": blow-out air is taken up first during aspiration.
+If dispensing will later be done using the "Empty tip" Dispense Mode, the entire volume including blow-out air is dispensed in the dispense step. - "Swap Speed" is the speed at which the dispensing head (single pipetting channel, CO-RE 96 Probe Head or CO-RE 384 Probe Head) is drawn up out of the liquid. - "Settling Time" is the time the dispensing head has to wait in the liquid after aspiration/dispense until it begins to withdraw.

+- "Over-Aspirate Volume" is a kind of pre-wetting volume: on aspirating e.g. 20μl of liquid, first more than 20μl is aspirated (20μl + Over-asp. vol.), so as to pre-wet the tip.
+Then this volume is dispensed again immediately (still in the aspirate step). - "Clot Retract Height": a parameter for recognizing clots which determines how high the dispensing head is allowed to travel up out of the liquid if there is a residual cLLD signal after aspiration.
 It is measured in mm from the height of the liquid surface upwards.
-If this distance is exceeded, an error message is generated. - "Stop flow rate": dispensing speed of the plunger (expressed as a stream of liquid volume in μl/s), at which the dispense step terminates abruptly.
-If the "dispense flow rate" is equal to the "stop flow rate", the dispense breaks off abruptly after dispensing the volume without slowing down beforehand.
-If "Stop flow rate" is set to its minimum permitted value, the plunger movement becomes gradually slower during the dispense until it stops.

-- "Stop back volume": volume which is aspirated again immediately after dispensing ("Jet Part Volume" Mode).
-This volume is aspirated automatically as quickly as possible in order to have a cut-off of the liquid flow. - "Pressure LLD sensitivity": Default value for the pressure LLD sensitivity to be used in aspiration steps.
-Determined by the liquid. - "Max height difference": Default tolerated maximum height difference in mm between pressure and capacitive LLD if both are activated during aspiration.
+If this distance is exceeded, an error message is generated. - "Stop Flow Rate": dispensing speed of the plunger (expressed as a stream of liquid volume in μl/s), at which the dispense step terminates abruptly.
+If the "Dispense flow rate" is equal to the "Stop flow rate", the dispense breaks off abruptly after dispensing the volume without slowing down beforehand.
+If the "Stop flow rate" is set to its minimum permitted value, the plunger movement becomes gradually slower during the dispense until it stops. - "Stop Back Volume": volume which is aspirated again immediately after dispensing "Jet Part Volume" Mode.
+This volume is aspirated automatically as quickly as possible in order to have a cut-off of the liquid flow. - "Pressure LLD Sensitivity": Default value for the pressure LLD sensitivity to be used in aspiration steps.
+Determined by the liquid. - "Max Height Difference": Default tolerated maximum height difference in mm between pressure and capacitive LLD if both are activated during aspiration.

-Range button
+Range Button

-- 4. Click on the Range button (see image on the previous page) to see the limitations of the parameters depending on the pipetting tool. - 5.
-Activate the "Correction Curve tab" as shown below.
+- 1. Click on the [Range] Button (see image on the previous page) to see the limitations of the parameters depending on the pipetting tool. - 2.
+Activate the "Correction Curve" Tab as shown below.

-A correction curve shows a target volume and a corrected volume.
+3. A correction curve shows a target volume and a corrected volume.

-Target volume
+Target Volume

-The "target volume" is the volume to be dispensed (the one entered in the pipetting steps).
+The "Target volume" is the volume to be dispensed (the one entered in the pipetting steps).

-Corrected volume
+Corrected Volume

-The "corrected volume" is the volume that actually needs to be moved by the plunger for this purpose.
-In aspiration or dispense steps, the "target volume" which will actually be dispensed into the vessel must be entered.
+The "Corrected volume" is the volume that actually needs to be moved by the plunger for this purpose.
+In aspiration or dispense steps, the "Target volume" which will actually be dispensed into the vessel must be entered.
 Corrected volumes for a desired target volume are usually determined gravimetrically.